Acupuncture treatment for headaches at our clinic in Stretford

 Stress is a common contributor to the cause of headaches and cause, especially tension headaches.
 The main reasons are the typical stress responses of raised blood pressure, tightening of the neck and face muscles, and releasing the hormone cortisol.
 The success of acupuncture in relieving and reversing the stress response is one of the main reasons why acupuncture is so successful in treating headaches.
 This is achieved as treatment increases parasympathetic nervous system activity, produces “relax and repair” effects on the body, and reduces the “fight and flight” effect the sympathetic nervous system has when we are stressed.
 Further improvements to our emotional and mental well being can be gained from Acupuncture as it also stimulates the release of endorphins that lift our mood, oxytocin that reduces fear and anxiety, and serotonin that regulates our moods and aids sleep and memory.

-07976 254 439
+0161 270 0426 or 07976 254 439